Political, security and humanitarian situation

 UN Response through the Integrated Strategy for the Sahel

-The UN Integrated Strategy for the Sahel [S/2013/354], endorsed by the Security Council in June 2013, is a promising new instrument for conflict prevention.
+The UN Integrated Strategy for the Sahel [S/2013/354], endorsed by the Security Council in June 2013, is a promising instrument for conflict prevention.
 The strategy prioritizes life-saving activities that meet immediate needs while building resilience as part of a long-term development agenda.

 The strategy emphasizes the need for continued UN good offices to mobilize political will and resources to address the challenges in the region.
 It includes a range of innovative actions in the areas of Governance, Security and Development.